 Driveway Permits

-The Water Quality Division reviews, inspects and approves driveway permits for new residential permit applications and modifications as required by the St. Lucie County Land Development Code; for site development permitting, including associated right-of-way improvements, access and utility connections, visit the Site Development Permit application on the Public Works homepage.
+The Water Quality Division reviews, inspects and approves driveway permits for new residential permit applications and modifications as required by the St. Lucie County Land Development Code.

 Platt’s Creek and Indian River Estates Stormwater Pumpstations